EECS16A, Designing Information Devices and Systems I

 Ways to check attendance will be posted on Piazza on a later date.

-You should aim to get checked-off by the end of your lab section.
-If you attend your whole lab section but do not finish in time, you may get checked-off at the beginning of your next lab section before starting the following lab.
+Credit for each lab is based on completion and check off with a lab TA during your assigned lab section.
+In a check off, you will demonstrate your work from portions of the lab and answer conceptual questions related to the lab.
+You should aim to get checked off by the end of your lab section.
+If you attend your lab section for the whole duration but do not finish in time, you may get checked off at the beginning of your next lab section, before starting the following lab.
 While labs are not meant to be burdensome, they are an essential part of the course.
 We have the following strict grading policy for labs: If you complete all the labs, you will receive full lab credit.
 If you fail to complete one lab, you will receive 43/45 lab credit.
 If you miss two labs, you will receive 30/45.
 If you miss three or more labs, you will get an F in the class.

 |Number of Missed Labs||What Happens?|